m1nuzz/Voices_of_the_Court/README.md

 2. install dependencies with `npm i`
 3. start dev mode with `npm run start`
 4. package app with `npm run make`

+# API Configuration

+## Google AI API Setup

+To use the Google AI API (for Gemini models):

+1. Go to [Google AI Studio](https://aistudio.google.com/) and create an account
+2. Generate an API key from the "Get API Key" section
+3. In the Voices of the Court application, go to the Configuration window
+4. Select "google" as the API type
+5. Enter the generated API key
+6. Select your preferred Gemini model (e.g., gemini-pro, gemini-1.5-pro, etc.)
+7. Save the configuration

+## OpenAI API Setup

+For OpenAI API (GPT models):

+1. Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+2. In the application config window, select "openai" as the API type
+3. Enter your API key
+4. Select your preferred model (e.g., gpt-3.5-turbo, gpt-4, etc.)

+## Other APIs

+The application also supports OpenRouter and locally hosted Oobabooga APIs.
+For details about all supported APIs and advanced configuration options, see the [API Configuration Guide](docs/api-configuration.md).